-While some languages are still spoken each day some are not, they have been lost or are only ever recollected by elders.
-Even though English is widely used, many groups are still actively researching and reviving their traditional languages and are teaching them to their younger generations.
-The North Queensland Regional Aboriginal Corporation Language Centre in Cairns conducts workshops to train community members to use technology to document various languages and record speakers.
+While some languages are still spoken each day, some are not.
+Others, have been lost or are only ever recollected by elders.
+Many groups are still actively researching and reviving their traditional languages and are teaching them to their younger generations.
+The North Queensland Regional Aboriginal Corporation Language Centre in Cairns trains community members to use technology to document various languages and record speakers.

 Examples of different language names

-- Meriam Mir language is spoken throughout the eastern islands of the Torres Strait
+- Meriam Mir, which is spoken throughout the eastern islands of the Torres Strait

-- Kuuku Ya'u language is one of three closely related dialects spoken at Lockhart River, situated near Iron Range on Cape York Peninsula
+- Kuuku Ya'u, which is one of three closely related dialects spoken at Lockhart River, situated near Iron Range on Cape York Peninsula

-- Wulguru language is spoken at the south end of Halifax Bay, around Townsville including Magnetic Island and inland to Hervey Range.
+- Wulguru language, which is spoken at the south end of Halifax Bay, around Townsville including Magnetic Island and inland to Hervey Range.

 A totem is an object or thing in nature that is adopted as a family or clan emblem.
-Different clans are assigned different totems and in some cases individuals are given personal totems at birth.
-In the Torres Strait personal pendants are worn and these pendants are mostly carved out of wood, turtle shell or shells and often represent the person's totem.
-There are well established rules as to when the pendants can be worn, often only allowed during ceremonies or rituals.
+Different clans are assigned different totems and, in some cases, individuals are given personal totems at birth.
+In the Torres Strait, people wear personal pendants, which are mostly carved out of wood, turtle shell or shells and often represent the person's totem.
+There are well-established rules about when they can wear the pendants, often only during ceremonies or rituals.

-Some Aboriginal and Torres Strait Islander people can be identified by their totems, which can be birds (like sea eagles or pelicans), reptiles, sharks, crocodiles and fish.
-They are an important part of cultural identity and are especially significant in song, dance and music as names and on cultural implements.
+You can identify some Aboriginal and Torres Strait Islander people by their totems, which can be birds (sea eagles or pelicans), reptiles, sharks, crocodiles and fish.
+They are an important part of cultural identity and are especially significant in song, dance and music and on cultural implements.
 Some clans forbid their individuals from eating the animal that is their totem, while other tribes make exceptions for special occasions such as ceremonies.

-The Diamond stingray (Yama) is the totem of the Wuthathi tribe (Shelbourne Bay, northern Queensland).
-Stingray is also the totem for some Torres Strait Islanders.
-Sharks are a totem of the Meriam (people from Murray Islands or Mer in the eastern group of islands in the Torres Strait) and it is forbidden to hunt them.
+The Diamond stingray (Yama) is the totem of the Wuthathi tribe (Shelbourne Bay, northern Queensland), the stingray is also the totem for some Torres Strait Islanders.
+Sharks are a totem of the Meriam people from Murray Islands or Mer in the eastern group of islands in the Torres Strait, and it is forbidden to hunt them.
 There is a story about a Meriam man and his son who had an accident at sea and lost their boat.
 During the night as they waited to be rescued sharks brushed past their legs.
-The Meriam people believe that sharks did not attack the man and his son as shark is their totem animal and would protect them.
+The Meriam people believe that sharks did not attack the man and his son, as the shark is their totem animal and would protect them.

 Story telling is an important oral tradition of many Aboriginal and Torres Strait Islander people.

 Across Australia, Dreaming and Creation stories convey how ancestral spirits created all things on earth, such as our land, sea, rivers, mountains, animals, plants and other things.
 These stories have been handed down for thousands of years.
-Story telling is such a special part of Aboriginal and Torres Strait Islander people's culture as it explains the creation of all things, why things happen, where to go and not to go, how to find food, cultural practices, laws, history, family, associations, tribal boundaries and the relationships with every living creature and feature of land, sea and air.
+Stories also explain, why things happen, where to go and not to go, how to find food, cultural practices, laws, history, family, associations, tribal boundaries and the relationships with every living creature and feature of land, sea and air.